mxdev92/You/replit.md

 ```
 July 9, 2025:
+• CRITICAL ORDER CREATION FIX: Resolved "orderId is not defined" error that blocked all order submissions
+• Fixed undefined variable references by replacing all instances of 'orderId' with 'order.id' in order creation route
+• Updated WhatsApp service method calls to use getStatus() instead of getConnectionStatus() for fresh service compatibility
+• Added missing WhatsApp methods (sendOrderInvoice, sendOrderStatusUpdate) to fresh service for complete functionality
+• Order creation now working perfectly - successfully tested with Order ID 49 generated and processed
+• FRESH WHATSAPP SERVICE OPERATIONAL: Completely rebuilt WhatsApp system with enhanced QR code generation
+• Cleared all corrupted session data and implemented bulletproof session management with fresh authentication
+• QR code scanning ready at /whatsapp-admin with high-quality QR codes and stable connection handling
+• Enhanced error handling and silent PDF delivery system ensures order processing never fails due to notification issues
+July 9, 2025:
 • ADMIN WHATSAPP UPDATE: Changed admin WhatsApp number from 07710155333 to 07757250444
 • Updated all admin notifications, PDF delivery, and order management to use new admin number
 • Modified server services, routes, and admin panel UI to reflect new admin contact